These 21 tips for business email writing are the essence of the training presented in the Business Writing Center email course materials.

 - Don’t write a message in the subject line or begin the message and continue it in the body.

-6. Write a cordial beginning or buffer to your business writing when appropriate.
+Write a cordial beginning or buffer to your email writing when appropriate.

 - Give your business emails a positive, encouraging one by adding thanks and other cordial statements at the beginning.

-- If the email contains negative information, begin with a buffer to set the tone as positively as is warranted.
+- When writing email containing negative information, begin with a buffer to set the tone as positively as is warranted.

 - Build the team spirit and your relationship with the reader by acknowledging when you have received something you asked for.